knkavya/WeatherApp_Swift/README.md

 # WeatherApp_Swift
-WeatherApp using SwiftUI and openweathermap API.
+WeatherApp using SwiftUI, MVVM pattern and openweathermap API.